-In this Research Seminar organized by the Netherlands Institute for the Study of Crime and Law Enforcement (NSCR), we proudly present several important international experts in the field of intergenerational transmission of criminal behaviour.
+In this Research Seminar organized by the (NSCR), we proudly present several important international experts in the field of intergenerational transmission of criminal behaviour.
 They will reflect upon the most important findings from their ongoing intergenerational research.
 Afterwards, the discussion will be led by prof. dr. H. Elffers (NSCR).

 Why is it so important to study (criminal) behavior in an intergenerational perspective?

 One of the most influential and intimate relationships within the life-course of an individual is the relationship between parent and child.
 Children often resemble their parents in socioeconomic status, family formation, or political attitudes.
 We also know that there are families who are stuck in a negative cycle of criminal behaviour, poverty, substance abuse, teenage pregnancies, poor parenting and other adverse life circumstances.
 This can be considered a substantive societal problem, for which solutions are not yet evident.
 Breaking these intergenerational chains is possible and it is therefore extremely important to study problematic and criminal behaviour – as well as related problems and life events – from an intergenerational perspective.

 Hill has been working on the Seattle Social Development Project (SSDP) during the last seventeen years, and since ten years he is also involved in the SSDP Intergenerational Project (NIDA, Linking Parent Drug Use and Child Development Across Three Generations).
 His work has focused on understanding development and consequences of antisocial behaviours such as crime, gang membership, drug use and dependence, and on the mechanisms of continuity and discontinuity in these behaviours across generations.